theshadow/weazelrp.news/content/contributing/index.md

 ### Serious content

-From time to time there are serious articles about disputes between characters be they part of the government or part of the citizenry.
+From time to time there are serious articles about disputes between characters of the city, be they part of the government or part of the citizenry.
 These articles should focus on the facts and limit creative writing to a minimum.
 These stories should help inform the citizens of Los Santos of important pieces of information and happenings in the city.
 Stories that reference actual citizens, active departments of the government, or active jobs fall in to this category and should be written with care.

 When writing stories about these topics, keep them simple and stay on the facts and quotes from citizens who participated in the event.
 Avoid supposition and creative liberty.
 These stories are touching on characters lives and may cause more harm if care is not taken.
 The only exception here is when the piece is obviously of a jokular nature.